passionatepeople/coding-challenges/README.md

 - +5 points for the shortest solution (codegolf).
 Judged by the number of bytes your solution file has.
 If tied, both (or more) get awarded 5 points.
 - +5 points for the most elegant and readable code.
 Judged by a jury (TBD).
 Ties are possible.

-**Note:** Since you can submit multiple solutions, the shortes and most elegant solution will be ranked apart from fastest.
+**Note:** Since you can submit multiple solutions, the shortest and most elegant solution will be ranked apart from fastest.
 E.g. you can submit 3 solutions - one aimed to be fastest, another one to be the shortest and the 3rd one to be most readable.
 It could very well be that a solution is both elegant and fast.
 So all correct solutions will be evaluated independently for each award category.

 ## Results